alehaa/midas/README.md

 MIDAS is an easy to use web-frontend for home automation und development.

+## Usage

+Using MIDAS is pretty simple: Just fork this repository and add your configurations in `conf.d`.

 ## Contribute

 Anyone is welcome to contribute.
 Simply fork this repository, make your changes **in an own branch** and create a pull-request for your change.
 Please do only one change per pull-request.